Teaching Your Dog How To Swim from the Pet Travel Experts at GoPetFriendly.com

 When teaching your dog to swim, a few simple rules can make for a lifetime of fun.

-• Dogs need to get used to wearing a life vest so they don’t panic in an emergency situation.
+• Dogs need to get used to wearing a life vest.
 Give your pup plenty of time to figure out how his life vest works so he’s comfortable wearing it in the water.

 • If you swim in lakes or other natural bodies of water, vaccinate your dog against Giardia, which can cause vomiting and diarrhea and can be passed along to you.

 • Avoid water with a strong current, and stay away from boating and fishing areas where underwater hazards are more likely.
-Also be aware of stumps or rocks hidden in the water that your dog could land on when jumping.
+Also look for stumps or rocks hidden in the water that your dog could land on when jumping.

 • Avoid swimming in water over your own head.
-A panicked pooch may try to “climb aboard” and push you under.
+A panicked pooch might try to “climb aboard” and push you under.

 • Food stays in your dog’s stomach longer than in yours.
-To prevent bloat, wait 1 ½ to 2 hours after eating before taking a swim.
+To prevent bloat, a potentially deadly condition, wait 1 ½ to 2 hours after eating before taking a swim.

 • Know pet first aid and brush up on your skills regularly.